 War of the Gargantuas (1966)

-It’s Kaiju night as Kristina and I each focus on one of those Japanese imports we loved so much growing up.
+It’s Kaiju night as I focus on one of those Japanese imports we loved watching repeatedly on TV growing up.

 Ask me who my favorite over grown monster is by way of Japan and I will always point to the Big G himself.
 Godzilla or Gojira if you prefer.
 Now ask me what is my favorite Kaiju movie and depending on what day of the week it is I just might direct you to this monster bash from the famed team of director Ishiro Honda and F/X master Eiji Tsuburaya working under the Toho banner.